KRakeesh04/s1/src/content/docs/properties-of-materials/basics/03-metals.md

 :::note

-Metals can be made amorphous by
+Metals can be made amorphous by melting and then suddenly cooling a sample.

-- Melting
-- Cooling it suddenly

 :::